 * This is a professional Version *

-Postoperative care begins in the recovery room and continues throughout the recovery period.
-Critical concerns are airway clearance, pain control, mental status, and wound healing.
-Other important concerns are preventing urinary retention, constipation, deep venous thrombosis, and BP variability (high or low).
-For patients with diabetes, plasma glucose levels are monitored closely by fingerstick testing every 1 to 4 h until patients are awake and eating because better glycemic control improves outcome.
+Postoperative care begins at the end of the operation and continues in the recovery room and throughout the hospitalization and outpatient period.
+Critical immediate concerns are airway protection, pain control, mental status, and wound healing.
+Other important concerns are preventing urinary retention, constipation, deep venous thrombosis (DVT), and BP variability (high or low).
+For patients with diabetes, blood glucose levels are monitored closely by fingerstick testing every 1 to 4 h until patients are awake and eating because better glycemic control improves outcome.

 Most patients are extubated before leaving the operating room and soon become able to clear secretions from their airway.
 Patients should not leave the recovery room until they can clear and protect their airway (unless they are going to an ICU).
 After intubation, patients with normal lungs and trachea may have a mild cough for 24 h after extubation; for smokers and patients with a history of bronchitis, postextubation coughing lasts longer.
 Most patients who have been intubated, especially smokers and patients with a lung disorder, benefit from an incentive inspirometer.